 iv.
 “Little do they think that they are suffered to prosper that like beasts they may be fitter for slaughter.
 The fatter they are, the fitter for slaughter, and the sooner slain.”
 (Bogan, cited in Spurgeon)

 b.
-But You, LORD, are on high forever: In contrast to the wicked who have only temporary prosperity, God is set on high forever.
+But You, LORD, are on high forevermore: In contrast to the wicked who have only temporary prosperity, God is set on high forevermore.
 His enemies shall perish and all the wicked shall be scattered.

 c.
 For behold, Your enemies, O LORD: The phrase is repeated for emphasis.
 Those enemies of the LORD will be destroyed, and God’s people are called upon to behold this as another of God’s great works.

 i.
 “The psalmist, by this demonstrative particle ‘lo,’ [behold] points to it as it were with the finger, as a thing most evident and undoubted.”
 (Trapp)

 ii.
 In the end, God is determined to destroy those who make themselves His enemies.
 “That is a weak and perilous tenderness which permits evil to continue its work of destruction.
 That is a strong and tender pity which without relenting, smites evil, and destroys it.”
 (Morgan)